guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 >[!info]
 >Output values are like functions returning values.

 >outputs are a way to export data from individual modules.
-The root module can use outputs to print values ta the terminal after running terraform values.
+The root module can use outputs to print values to the terminal after running terraform values.

 >[!note]
 >The mandatory argument for value is the reference expression.
 A description can also be added, which is an optional argument to describe what this output variable will be used for.